‘What do I write on my resume if I’m not active in orgs, have no internship experience, and have a mediocre QPI/GPA?’

-J: We compiled a list of alternatives that you can highlight in your resume, if you have no orgs or internships.
-It’s also formatted into examples, like how I’d put them into someone’s resume, so that you get an idea of how to word this in your own resumes.
-Feel free to mix it up or just take it as inspiration, especially for those with creative resumes! 😀
+So, here’s a compiled list of alternatives that you can highlight in your resume, if you have no “traditional” experience aka orgs or internships.
+It’s also formatted into examples, like how I’d put them into someone’s resume, so that you get an idea of how to word this for yourself.
+Feel free to mix it up or just take it as inspiration, especially for those with creative resumes!

-Course (major and minor), University, Year of Graduation
+Course (both your major and minor), University, Month + Year of Graduation

 BS Management major in Communications Technology, minor in History

-B: You can also choose to include QPI/GPA here, although if it’s anything below a 3.0, I personally wouldn’t include it in a resume.
+Other key point, you can choose to include your QPI/GPA here, although if it’s anything below a 3.35, I personally wouldn’t include it in a resume.
 You can make it into Majors GPA though, so that it could get higher.

 High school education